 - 6.3 3.
 DIY Face Pack

 - 6.4 4.
 DIY Toner

 - 7 Final Words Regarding Basic Facial Clean-up

 Basic Facial Cleanup At Home

 We all know how much dust and bacteria we are prone to in our everyday life.
 You can feel how exhausted your face is when you reach home after a busy day, so much so that the exhausting feeling brings your body down.
-Your face can even get exhausted even if you stay indoors the whole day, doing your daily work.
-In such moments, a basic facial clean up at home can recharge your face and give your whole body relaxing energy.
+Your face can even get exhausted even if you stay the whole day indoors, doing your daily work.
+A basic facial clean-up at home can recharge your face and give your whole body relaxing energy in such moments.

 - A basic facial cleanup is extremely cheap

 - It’s a simple step by step process

 - It has only benefits, no side effects

 - You can do a complete facial cleanup using only natural ingredients